About this course

-A different case is now used to simulate a meeting in the Council framework at which you need to reach a compromise text as a basis for negotiation with the European Parliament.
+We now use a different case to simulate a meeting in the Council framework at which you need to reach a compromise text as a basis for negotiation with the European Parliament.

 |14.00||Second round of discussions|

-We now summarize how the act was finalized in the real inter-institutional negotiations and open a general discussion on legislative procedures.
+We now summarise how the act was finalised in the real inter-institutional negotiations and open a general discussion on legislative procedures.